cosmos/sdk-tutorials/b9lab-content/3-main-concepts/12-queries.md

     return &types.QueryCanPlayMoveResponse{}, nil
 }
 ```
-So now you are left with filling this in.
-Simply:
+So now you are left with filling in the gaps under TODO.
+Simple:

 1. Is the game finished?
 Actually, for this one, you ought to add a `Winner` to your `StoredGame` first.
 2. Is it an expected player?